-MSP360 (CloudBerry) Backup features comprehensive restore functionality in addition to its main backup purpose.
+MSP360 (Formerly CloudBerry) Backup for Linux features comprehensive restore functionality in addition to its main backup purpose.
 Once the data is backed up to the backup storage, it can then be restored granularly — even to the extent of restoring a past version of a given file.

 - The backup storage is unmistakably the one that contains the backup data;

 - Backup prefix and target bucket on the new computer are identical to that of the old computer.